Tyulis/3DSkit/Readme.md

 *	NCCH/ExeFS:
 	*	**dochecks**: If "false", don't checks if the contents hashes match.
 Defaults to true.
 	*	**dumpfs**: If "true", dumps the ExeFS and the RomFS images as exefs.bin and romfs.bin before extracting them.
 Defaults to false
+*	GARC:
+	*	**skipdec**: If "true", force the module to not decompress the contained files.
+This may be useful if it detects a compression while there is not, but only in that case.
+Defauts to "false"

 **At packing**: